Bangana

 Bangana is a genus of fish in the family Cyprinidae, the carps and minnows.
 It is distributed across much of southern and eastern Asia.
 Species live mainly in the flowing waters of tropical and subtropical rivers.

-Taxonomy and species
+Taxonomy

 Bangana includes many species formerly classified in the genus Sinilabeo.
-A number of species often placed in Bangana have again been moved to other genera, notably Altigena, Gymnostomus, Incisilabeo, Speolabeo and Vinalabeo, but to what extent these changes are recognized varies.
+A number of species often placed in Bangana have again been moved to other genera, notably Altigena, Gymnostomus, Incisilabeo, Speolabeo and Decorus, but to what extent these changes are recognized varies.